-Course #6710 w/honors option: The core material for this course is similar to Architecture & Design course #06730, however, projects and assessments will involve more depth, complexity, and rigor.
-Expectations for this course are much higher and will require additional time outside of class.
-This course is highly recommended for motivated students planning to enter a college engineering program or architecture program.
+ARCHITECTURE & DESIGN Course #6710 w/honors option: The core material for this course is similar w/honors option to Architecture & Design course #06730, however, projects and assessments Course #06710 will involve more depth, complexity, and rigor.
+Expectations for this course Prereq: Pre-Engineering II are much higher and will require additional time outside of class.
+This course Level: 10, 11, 12 is highly recommended for motivated students planning to enter a college Credit: 1.0 engineering program or architecture program.